Funchase61/SSHCOURS/README.md

 Save and quit and restart service ssh like we saw before.

-it's time to introduce you something else before trying to connect to that port, UFW !
+It's time to introduce you something else before trying to connect to that port, UFW !

 Ufw is what we call a firewall it allows or deny connection to certain ports, it's needed to go further !
 Install Ufw on the remote server :